 As mentioned, the lodges in the North tend to be more expensive than those in the South.
 At the top of the scale are fantastic lodges like the Crater Lodge and Sasakwa at about \$1,600 per person per night.
 Most of the good camps tend to be between \$800 and \$1,000, including Faru Faru, Sayari, Olakira, Nomads, Oliver's, and Serengeti Under Canvas.

 In this price bracket are mobile tented camps (such as Olakira), permanent tented camps (such as Sayari), and permanent lodges (such as Klein's).
-It is hard to find any good tented lodges cheaper than this, though it is possible to take a driving circuit and stay in hotels which do not have their own vehicles (such as the Serena or Sopa chain, Plantation Lodge, Kirurumu) for about \$600 on the basis of 2 people and \$500 on the basis of 4 people.
+It is hard to find any tented lodges cheaper than this, apart from Kirurumu, Chaka and Kiota which are fantastic value options.
+However, it is possible to take 'drive-in' itineraries where lodges do not have their own vehicles for about \$600 on the basis of 2 people and \$500 on the basis of 4 people.
+The camps here are not quite as atmospheric or as good quality as our other suggestions, but are great for budget travellers.
+See Kati Kati.